-The letters of recommendation should be considered as evidence in evaluating the candidate's recognition in his or her field.
+The letters of recommendation should be considered as evidence in evaluating the candidate's recognition in their field.
 Because these are letters of recommendation available to the candidate, and not confidential evaluations of the candidate, they must be evaluated by the Committee in that context.